 From 1975 to 1993, I identified as a lesbian.
-The story of my desire to be with women, my decision to declare myself a lesbian, my years in the Berkeley and San Francisco lesbian-feminist community of the 1970s and 80s, my decision to go back to men, and why that journey took 18 years, is the subject of my second memoir.
+The story of my desire to be with women, my decision to declare myself a lesbian, my years in the Berkeley and San Francisco lesbian-feminist community of the 1970s and 80s, my decision to go back to men, and why that journey took 18 years, is the subject of my second, upcoming memoir, My Lesbian Years, or, Who Wouldn’t Want to be a Lesbian?
 Here is an excerpt.

 Excerpt: Published in Noyo River Review, Vol. 8, February 2020

 I’d been trying for a year to have an orgasm.
 I hadn’t even known they existed before I’d moved to Berkeley two years before at age twenty-two.
 But after volunteering at the Berkeley Women’s Health Collective, taking vaginal self-exploration classes, and reading feminist tracts on the myth of the vaginal orgasm and the glory of the clitoral orgasm, I was well aware that I had a clitoris and that it should be giving me ecstatic feelings.
 I suspected that I wasn’t even having the inferior vaginal orgasms, even though I enjoyed intercourse.

 I’d put my boyfriend David on the project.
 He’d been happy to spend long hours rubbing my clitoris in various ways to elicit the hoped-for response, but victory eluded him.